Updated: Apr 20

 So if you’re EARLY in your personal growth work and in the early stages of retraining your emotional response to be more centered and calm …it can be really helpful to make thoughtful choices about music, TV shows and even the people you surround yourself with.
 In the early stages.

-But a word of caution: don’t stay there forever.
+But a word of caution: don’t stay in that 'extreme opposite' world forever.

-And staying too long where you’re comfortable and unchallenged stops being growth.
+And staying too long where you’re comfortable and unchallenged eventually stops being growth.

-Think of starting an initially cleansing food diet — one that’s strict, pure and requires semi-bland cooking in order to jump-start healthier eating long-term.
+Think of starting an initially cleansing food diet — one that’s strict, pure and requires semi-simple cooking in order to jump-start healthier eating long-term.

 I get it.
-That can be helpful in the beginning.
+Doing that complete '180' in your diet can be helpful in the beginning.

 Swinging wide to the opposite extreme is sometimes needed to get that initial ‘big push’ of momentum when it comes to changing anything that’s become too familiar.

 But the real world of food involves restaurants.
 The real world involves eating at other peoples homes.
-Not to mention, the wonderful array of foods that are out there in the world to enjoy.
-The goal is not to have to stay on that strict, bland or limited diet forever, or to stay in your home and never venture out to eat.
+Not to mention, the wonderful array of international foods that's out there in the world to enjoy.
+The goal isn't to stay on that strict, simple or limited diet forever, or to stay in your home and never venture out to eat.

 It’s no different with personal growth or emotional re-centering

-My emotional nervous system used to be dysregulated in high-arousal.
+My emotional nervous system used to be synced in high-arousal.
 This meant that for decades of my life, I lived with high-functioning anxiety.
 ‘High-functioning’, because the coping or skills I had developed to manage it over a lifetime were ones that the professional working world compensates highly for: constant busyness, over-performance, perfectionism, an inability to set personal boundaries around work expectations and hyper-vigilance. (aka “an attention to detail” ).
-I was paid well.
-But my emotional response dysregulation and the strategies I used to manage it, eventually led to career burnout.
+I was paid well for my coping strategies.
+But my unrefined, undifferentiated emotional response and the strategies I used to manage it, eventually led to career burnout.

-So, in the earlier stages of my own emotional nervous system retraining, I took a break from things like working from a schedule, using a watch, watching action-packed movies, and listening to repetitive, fast-tempo music.
-And I took a break from a few people in my life who struggled with anxiety, or in whose presence I became activated.
+So, in the earlier stages of calming or down-regulating my own emotional response, I took a break from things like working from a schedule, using a watch, watching action-packed movies, and listening to repetitive, fast-tempo music.
+And I took a break from a few people in my life who struggled with anxiety themselve, or in whose presence I became activated.
 At that time, I needed an environment where I could get started, with fewer external challenges.
-The work of retraining my system was hard enough on its own.
+The work of refining and differentiating my emotional activation was hard enough work on its own.

 We live in a diverse world, made rich from our differences.
 Avoiding it to stay ‘healthy’ is simply another coping mechanism in disguise.
-One that can become limiting if we stay there too long simply because it feels good, and it’s safe.
+If we stay amidst like-minded people too long simply because it feels good and 'safe', we can end up limiting ourselves all over again.

 Being in a different state makes a big difference.